tigr0w/Idov31_idov31.github.io/_posts/2022-07-14-lord-of-the-ring0-p1.md

 ## Introduction

 This blog post series isn't a thing I normally do, this will be more like a journey that I document during the development of my project [Nidhogg](https://github.com/idov31/Nidhogg).
-In this series of blogs (which I don't know how long will it be), I'll write about difficulties I encountered while I'm developing Nidhogg and tips & tricks for everyone that wants to start creating a stable kernel mode driver in 2022.
+In this series of blogs (which I don't know how long will it be), I'll write about difficulties I encountered while developing Nidhogg and tips & tricks for everyone who wants to start creating a stable kernel mode driver in 2022.

-This series will be about WDM type of kernel drivers, developing in VS2019.
+This series will be about WDM type of kernel drivers, developed in VS2019.
 To install it, you can follow the guide in [MSDN](https://docs.microsoft.com/en-us/windows-hardware/drivers/download-the-wdk).
-I highly recommend for you test EVERYTHING in a virtual machine to avoid crashing your computer.
+I highly recommend that you test EVERYTHING in a virtual machine to avoid crashing your computer.

 Without further delays - Let's start!